armadaproject/armada/docs/scheduler.md

 The excess flow budget prevents a single queue from hanging on to all resources in the cluster for more than a limited time.
 Note that jobs with a lifetime of `0` consume no budget, i.e., a single queue may still consume the entire cluster if there are no other users present and the jobs scheduled are immediately preemptible.

 ## Executor implementation

+TODO: Explain gang scheduling.

+- Gang scheduling is an assignment optimisation problem.
+- Define lost opportunity as the amount of resources that potentially become unavailable as a result of assigning a pod to a node.
+For example, if a node has 72 cores and 128 GB of RAM, and a pod is scheduled on it that requests 50 cores and 32 GB of RAM, then the lost opportunity is 22 cores and 96 GB of RAM; the lost opportunity would be smaller if the pod can be scheduled on a smaller node.
+- Gang scheduling consists of assigning some number of pods to nodes to minimise lost opportunity.

 TODO: We can probably omit this from this document.